-We have also derived the SFR dependence of the MZ relation (SFR-MZ relation) at high-redshift, finding (i) no evolution from $z=0$ to $z=4-8$ within $\Delta \log \mathrm{(O/H)}=0.3$\,dex, and (ii) a significant decrease of metallicity at $z>8$.
-The former finding supports the claim that the SFR-MZ relation can describe properties of galaxies with no redshift evolution, as called a Fundamental Metallicity Relation (FMR), suggesting a presence of the metallicity equilibrium state via star-formation, metal-poor gas inflow, and outflow (e.g., \citealt{lilly2013}) that holds up to $z\sim 8$.
+We have also investigated the SFR dependence of the MZ relation (SFR-MZ relation) at high redshifts, finding (i) no evolution from $z=0$ to $z=4-8$ within $\Delta \log \mathrm{(O/H)}=0.3$\,dex, and (ii) a significant decrease of metallicity at $z>8$.
+The former finding supports the idea that the SFR-MZ relation, also known as the Fundamental Metallicity Relation (FMR), can indeed describe the properties of galaxies with no redshift evolution.
+This suggests the existence of a metallicity equilibrium state via mechanisms such as star-formation, metal-poor gas inflow, and outflow (e.g., \citealt{lilly2013}) that persists up to $z\sim 8$.
 This sounds inconsistent with the potential deviation from the FMR at $z\gtrsim 2.5$ as originally indicated by \citet{mannucci2010}.
-Using metallicities estimated with the local empirical relations, the authors have suggested that the same SFR-MZ relation is indicated with no redshift evolution up to $z\sim 2.5$, and claimed that galaxies at $z\sim 3$ fall below the relation by $\sim 0.6$\,dex, with a combination of \Mstar\ and SFR of $\mu_{\alpha=0.32}$.
-On the other hand, by using $T_e$-based metallicities of \citet{sanders2021} no clear evolution from $z=0$ up to $z\simeq 3.3$ is found when adopting another $\alpha$ of $\mu_{\alpha=0.66}$ \citep{AM2013}.
-Our result uses the $\alpha=0.66$ and supports the claim of no evolution up to $z\sim 8$ on average.
-This apparent inconsistency would thus originate from the different metallicity estimations.
-Given the fact that high-redshift galaxies have an ionization state of gas, parameterized by ionization parameter, higher than local galaxies (Figure \ref{fig:o3o2r23}; see also e.g., \citealt{NO2014, sanders2023_jwst}), the local empirical relations assuming a relatively low ionization parameter would provide biased metallicity estimates for high-redshift galaxies, especially at $z\gtrsim 2.5$ where the \Ha+\NII$\lambda 6584$ lines are not available in the pre-JWST era.
-Indeed, we show in Figure \ref{fig:Z_empirical_highz} that the JWST objects having a large EW(\Hb) present a systematic offset from the empirical relations of \citet{maiolino2008}, which is adopted for the metallicities in \citet{mannucci2010}.
-Accurate metallicity estimations using the reliable direct $T_e$ method, or allowing the ionization state evolution as prescribed in \citet{nakajima2022_empressV} and \citet{izotov2019_lowZcandidates,izotov2021} are necessary for the forthcoming metallicity studies of high-redshift universe with JWST.
+The authors have suggested, based on metallicities estimated using local empirical relations, that the same SFR-MZ relation shows no redshift evolution up to $z\sim 2.5$.
+They claimed that galaxies at $z\sim 3$ fall below the relation by approximately $\sim 0.6$\,dex, with a combination of \Mstar\ and SFR of $\alpha=0.32$ in $\mu_{\alpha}$.
+However, when using $T_e$-based metallicities from \citet{sanders2021} and adopting a different parameterization of $\alpha=0.66$ in $\mu_{\alpha}$ from \citet{AM2013}, no clear evolution from $z=0$ up to $z\simeq 3.3$ is found.
+Our findings, which utilize the parameterization of $\alpha=0.66$, support the claim of no average evolution of the SFR-MZ relation up to $z\sim 8$.
+This apparent inconsistency is likely attributed to the differences in metallicity estimations.
+High-redshift galaxies are known to have a higher ionization state of gas, parameterized by the ionization parameter, compared to local galaxies (Figure \ref{fig:o3o2r23}; see also e.g., \citealt{NO2014, sanders2023_jwst}).
+Consequently, local empirical relations that assume a relatively low ionization parameter may result in biased metallicity estimates for high-redshift galaxies, particularly at $z\gtrsim 2.5$ where the \Ha+\NII$\lambda 6584$ lines are not available in the pre-JWST era.
+In fact, Figure \ref{fig:Z_empirical_highz} demonstrates that JWST objects with a large EW(\Hb) exhibit a systematic offset from the empirical relations of \citet{maiolino2008}, which is used for metallicity estimations in \citet{mannucci2010}.
+Therefore, accurate metallicity estimations using the reliable direct $T_e$ method, or accounting for the ionization state evolution as prescribed in \citet{nakajima2022_empressV} and \citet{izotov2019_lowZcandidates,izotov2021}, are essential for future metallicity studies of the high-redshift universe with JWST.